Gunreben/Windrow-Centerline-ROS2-Node/README.md

 - Computational performance needs

 ## Algorithm Details

+### Weighted Centroid Method
+The centerline detection uses a sophisticated weighted centroid approach:
+- **Per-row threshold**: Calculates a height threshold for each y-slice using the `height_threshold_percentile` parameter (default 50th percentile)
+- **Weighted averaging**: Only cells above the threshold contribute to the centerline position
+- **Linear weighting**: Each cell's contribution is weighted by its height above the threshold
+- **Robustness**: This approach naturally handles irregular windrow shapes and varying heights

 ### Height Metric Selection
 - **Median**: More robust to outliers, better for noisy data